DAR Topic 2020-21

-Historical and geographic accuracy (everything is reasonable) - Includes where you are living and historically accurate events occuring in 1919
+Historical and geographic accuracy (everything is reasonable) - Includes accurate knowledge of what happened at the Boston Massacre

-Stayed on topic - the student describes the pros and cons of the new 19h Amendment
+Stayed on topic - the student describes The Boston Massacre and the feelings of the colonists about what happened

 Organization of essay (beginning, middle, end)